Sect Shinto: Bureau of Shinto Affairs

-The Bureau of Shinto Affairs was formed in March 1875, just before the dissolution of the Taikyo Institute, by a group of Shinto shrines, at Ise Grand Shrine and other shrines throughout Japan, as well as by Shinto priests and instructors belonging to private Shinto-related kosha.
+In March 1875, the Bureau of Shinto Affairs was formed just before the dissolution of the Taikyo Institute.
+It was formed by a group of Shinto shrines at Ise Grand Shrine and other shrines throughout Japan, as well as by Shinto priests and instructors belonging to private Shinto-related kosha.
 The Shinto side felt that no organization corresponded to the various Buddhist sects, and on March 27, 1875 (Meiji 8), Grand High Priest Suechi Sanjonishi, Grand Priest-in-Charge Inaba Masakuni, Yoriyasu Tanaka, Hirayama Seisai, and Konosetsu Tsume jointly petitioned the Ministry of Religion for the establishment of a government office for Shinto.

 The next day, on March 28, 1875, the Grand Priest Suechi Sanjonishi received permission to establish the Bureau of Shinto Affairs.
-On April 8, he requested that the Ministry of Religion establish the Bureau of Shinto Affairs.
-The content of the request was that even small shrines, centering on the Imperial Shrine at Ise, should be able to cooperate for the purpose of propagating Shinto.
-On April 15, the Bureau of Shinto Affairs was opened in the Tokyo Branch Office of the Jingu Shichosha.
-Once the Bureau of Shinto Affairs was prepared—bringing together the traditionally existing shrines, Shinto kosha, and congregations following folk beliefs—various denominations that met certain conditions were able to branch out and become independent from it.
+On April 8, he requested that the Ministry of Religion put this into action.
+The content of the request was that even small shrines, centered on the Imperial Shrine at Ise, should be able to cooperate for the purpose of propagating Shinto.
+On April 15, the Bureau was opened in the Tokyo Branch Office of the Jingu Shinchosha.
+Once it was prepared, bringing together the traditionally existing shrines, Shinto kosha, and congregations following folk beliefs, various denominations were able to branch out and become independent from it.

 The following year, in 1876 (Meiji 9), a dormitory was established in the Shinto Office to train priests.
-Also that year, the Kurozumikyō and Shinto Shusei, which had been flourishing, became independent denominations.
+Additionally, the Kurozumikyō and Shinto Shusei, which had been flourishing, became independent denominations.

 Inaba Masakuni was the first president of the Bureau of Shinto Affairs.
 Yoriyasu Tanaka was the Chief of Ise Jingu and the first head of Jingūkyō.
 Hirayama Seisai was the grand priest of Hikawa Shrine and the first headmaster of Shinto Taiseikyo and Ontake-kyo.
 Kousetsu Tsume would become the second head minister of the Ontake Sect.

-In 1886, the Bureau of Shinto Affairs was reorganized, later becoming the sect Shinto Taikyo.
+In 1886, the Bureau was reorganized, later becoming the sect Shinto Taikyo.